OpenLiberty/ci.docker/SECURITY.md

 ### Configuration needed at image build time or at container deploy time:

+Since HTTPS is usually required, these settings can simplify setting it up:
  * To automatically trust certificates from well known identity providers, specify  `ENV SEC_TLS_TRUSTDEFAULTCERTS=true`.
  * To automatically trust certificates issued by the Kubernetes cluster, specify `ENV SEC_IMPORT_K8S_CERTS=true`.

 Each Single Sign-On provider needs some additional configuration to be functional -  a client Id, client secret and sometimes more.
 These variables can be supplied in several ways: